worldline/observability-workshop/docs/workshop.md

 It is also possible to send logs directly to a log collector by configuring an appender in your logging framework.

-This has the advantage of being more real-time than the previous approach.
+This approach offers a more real-time experience compared to the previous method.

 Loki can ingest logs using its own API or using the OpenTelemetry protocol.
 So we have several options: